Alex0-8/Game_Vault_V2/README.md

 - IGDB (local server)
 - RAWG + CheapShark (for game data and pricing)
 - Local mock generator (as last resort)
-- Fully restyled with a gaming / neon style:
+- Fully restyled with a gaming / neon style.
 - Neon orange (#ff9900 / #ff4d00) as the main accent.
-- Electric cyan and dark blue contrasts.
-- Soft glows, smooth hover animations.
+- Added responsive design, optimized layout for mobile and desktop.
+- Hover effects adapted to work differently on desktop and touch devices.
+- Added a search bar component that allows users to find games dynamically.
 - Base sections like Home and Cart are functional, while others are still under development.

 🚧 Upcoming Improvements